louisponce/fixafixa/README.md

 # Fixafixa
-Series of little tools I personally use.
+Series of little tools I personally use in the form of a Blazor Wasm app.